 Volunteer needed to lead Morrin Centre English Discussion Group

-The group is looking for a friendly, dynamic volunteer who has had some experience teaching or leading a group.
+The group is looking for a friendly, dedicated volunteer who has had some experience teaching or leading a group.
 There is no curriculum to follow, but the discussion leader can help people with vocabulary and pronunciation and appropriate expressions.

 Last year, the Morrin Centre team successfully completed several projects thanks to the assistance, dedication and know-how of our volunteers.
 Several new and recurring activities offer volunteers the opportunity to develop their passions and meet members of the community.
 Come join our team of dynamic volunteers!